srose69/Loomformer-Paraplex/README.md

 Tria... too difficult to explain, but it works and is useful!
 Read the code tho.

 !!!
-VANILLA TRANSFORMERS L00MINATION PIPELINE COMING !!!
+VANILLA TRANSFORMERS L00MINATION PIPELINE PRESENT !!!
+Dont be scared by high loss from the very beginning, new residual, new act..
+RMS -> LayerNorm..
+It shocked!

 SOON A NORMAL README & DOCS WILL (MAYBE) BE READY!